-The promotion of British values at Wren will also take place through a range of other activities specifically designed to incorporate these aspects.
+The promotion of British Values at Wren also takes place through a range of other activities specifically designed to incorporate these aspects.
 These activities include:

 The Wider Curriculum